epics-docs/epics-docs/guides/EPICS_Intro.rst

 retrieve input from other records, trigger other records to process, enable or disable records and so on.

-By linking together a combination of records, the EPICS database becomes a programming tool.
+By linking a combination of records together, the EPICS database becomes a programming tool.
 Using this, even very sophisticated functions can be achieved with the database.
 In addition, as this logic resides on the IOC, it is not dependent on any client software to work.
 By taking